Priority 7: Access to a Broad Course of Study

-New this year, districts measured course access.
-On November 13, 2018, a report on course access was presented to the Board.
+New in 2018-19, districts measured access to a broad course of study.
+On October 8, 2019, a report on course access was presented to the Board.

 Our data about how time is used in elementary and secondary schools shows that students are accessing the broad course of study required by the Education Code.
 In addition, we looked at our Advanced Placement course enrollment data as a measure of equity: are student groups equitably participating in our most rigorous course offerings?
 To measure this, we looked at the percentage of students enrolled compared to the percentage of students we would expect to be enrolled if we had perfect representation of all student groups.
 Please see the report for details.